JiraJedi/jirajedi.github.io/_posts/show-sum-estimate-of-epic-children.md

 **Step 3: Branch Rule & Lookup**
 Add a branch rule `Type of related issues` = "Epic (parent)" and restrict it to your project to avoid spending global automation runs.
 Then, add the "Lookup Issues" action to the branch rule.
 The JQL should be `"Epic Link" = "{{issue.Epic Name}}"` What we are doing here is defining that we want the following actions to take place within Epics that are parents of the issues that have triggered the automation flow.
+The lookup provides us with a variable to reference that points to the associated Epic.

 ### Calculate Totals
 This is where our newly created fields come in.
 We add another action in the branch rule "Edit Issue Fields" and modify the following fields: